OAuth 2.0 security best practices (RFC 9700)

 Strivacity’s CIAM platform aligns with the OAuth 2.0 Security Best Current Practice (RFC 9700), ensuring secure-by-default behavior for all OAuth and OpenID Connect (OIDC) integrations.

 The following describes how Strivacity adheres to these best practices.
 The document is structured using the same structure as the RFC 9700 document.
-Missing sections means there is either no current migitation or the recommendations to not pertain to authorization servers.
+Missing sections mean there is either no current mitigation or the recommendations to not pertain to authorization servers.

 2.1 Protecting redirect-based flows

-• Strivacity, when redirecting a request potentially containing user credentials, avoids forwarding these user credentials accidentally
+• Strivacity, when redirecting a request potentially containing user credentials, avoids accidentally forwarding these user credentials.

 2.1.1.
 Authorization code grant